Don't Let the Bastards Win

 When I sat down to watch Nonnas on Netflix with the Balkan Storm, I figured I was in for a sweet little documentary, some light comfort food vibes, maybe even a few cooking tips.

-I did not expect to see shadows of my own life in a movie about grandmothers and gravy.
+I did not expect to see snippets of my own life in a movie about grandmothers and gravy.

 The film follows Joe Scaravella (played by Vince Vaughn), a Staten Island guy who, after losing his mother and grandmother, decides to open a restaurant.
-But not just any restaurant, one that would be staffed by grandmothers from around the world, each one cooking traditional dishes passed down through generations, served straight from the soul.
+But not just any restaurant - one that would be staffed by grandmothers from around the world, each one cooking traditional dishes passed down through generations, served straight from the heart.

 Joe pours in his savings.
 He struggles to market the concept.
 He navigates the bedlam of clashing cultures, conflicting palates, and strong-willed matriarchs with zero interest in being managed.

-He doesn’t have a blueprint or even a backup plan; he just has this gut instinct that what he’s doing matters and that people need this.
+He doesn’t have a business plan or even a backup plan; he just has this gut feeling that what he’s doing matters and that people need this.

 And that’s where it got me.
-Because I’m smack-dab in the middle of building something too.
-Something scattered and fragile and more important to me than anything I’ve ever done.
+Because I’m smack-dab in the middle of creating something too.
+Something more important to me than anything I’ve ever done.

 I’ve got no long-term investors or a ‘how-to’ guide (thank you, ChatGPT, for teaching me how to code a website).
 Just a voice in my head that won’t shut up and a vision I can’t shake.